-Talent Is Swimming In Abundance Outside of the High Schools
+Talent Is Swimming In Abundance Outside of High School Games

-Contrast that with a club team.
-A showcase tournament provides me with a list of all the teams, coaches, rosters, and real contact information from the players.
-I can contact players before or after the weekend.
-At the event, most teams have a parent manager walking around getting information to coaches and helping their kids get noticed.
+Contrast the experience above with a club team.
+A showcase tournament provides college coaches with a list of all the teams, coaches, rosters, and real contact information from the players.
+I can contact players before or after the weekend showcase.
+At the event, parent managers walk around and give information to college coaches, helping their kids get noticed.
 I can call or email a club coach, or the director of the club, at any time and they get back to me to talk about their players.
 They are literally in the business of getting athletes opportunities to play in college.